Gauging the financial health of your stocks

 - By fundamental measures, how well has this company done in the recent past?

-Up till now, there was no easy, quick and measurable way to answer these questions.
-If you are a very experienced investor with a lot of time on your hand, you could do a great deal of original research and come up with some opinions, but that's hardly a feasible method for a practical investor.
+Up until now you may have thought you had no easy, quick and measurable way to answer these questions.
+If you are a very experienced investor with a lot of time on your hands, you could do a great deal of original research and come up with some opinions, but that's hardly a feasible method for a practical investor.

-Now, the Stock Snapshot page on Value Research Online solves this problem.
-In our constant endeavour to make it quicker, easier and simpler for readers to take investment decisions, we have added three measures that are simply not available publicly, and for free, to Indian investors about Indian companies.
-As a matter of fact, this is a global first--nowhere else in the world are these measurements available for free for any set of companies, but that's a separate story.
+The Stock Snapshot page on Value Research Online solves this problem.
+In our endeavour to make it quicker, easier and simpler for readers to take investment decisions, we have provided three measures that are simply not available publicly and for free to Indian investors.
+As a matter of fact, this was a global first - nowhere else in the world were these measurements available for free for any set of companies, but that's a separate story.